 Inaka no Oakaki are thinly sliced and roasted pieces of mochi (sticky rice cakes) made from 100% Japanese rice.
 The firm outer shell is matched with an equally crunchy body, creating a sensation of two different textures.
 Japan’s beloved Inaka no Oakaki come flavored with classic ingredients like salt or soy sauce.

 The salt used in plain Inaka no Okaki is from Japan’s Seto Inland Sea, a body of water sandwiched between the islands of Honshu, Shikoku, and Kyushu.
-Ako salt, a robust, full-flavored salt brings out the natural sweetness in mochi, while the darker hued and richly flavored tamari soy sauce helps soy sauce Inaka no Okaki to be branded as Japan’s best-selling senbei cracker for 6 years running.
+Ako salt, a robust, full-flavored salt brings out the natural sweetness in mochi - very famous among Japanese sweets indeed.
+Meanwhile the darker hued and richly flavored tamari soy sauce helps soy sauce Inaka no Okaki to be branded as Japan’s best-selling senbei cracker for 6 years running.

 2. Amanoya Amanoya no Kabuki Age